On the Fringe (film)

-On the Fringe (En los márgenes) is an 2022 Spanish-Belgian thriller and social drama film directed by Juan Diego Botto from a screenplay by Botto and Olga Rodríguez.
+On the Fringe (En los márgenes) is a 2022 Spanish-Belgian thriller and social drama film directed by Juan Diego Botto from a screenplay by Botto and Olga Rodríguez.
 It stars Penélope Cruz, Luis Tosar, Adelfa Calvo, and Christian Checa.

 Plot

 A homage to the Plataforma de Afectados por la Hipoteca, the plot revolves around the life of Rafa, a lawyer-activist set on helping people facing home eviction and who put his commitment to lost causes before his family, formed by wife Helena and stepson Raúl.
 Over the course of 24 dramatic hours, Rafa's story intertwines with those of Azucena (a retail cashier living with Manuel about to lose her home), and Teodora (an old woman who has lost her home in the wake of providing monetary guarantee to her son).

 Cast

 Production

 On the Fringe is Juan Diego Botto's debut as a feature film director.
 The screenplay was penned by Botto himself together with Olga Rodríguez.
 In addition to starring in the film Penélope Cruz also took over production duties alongside Morena Films's Álvaro Longoria.
 The film was produced by Morena Films alongside On The Fringe AIE and Panache Productions / La Compagnie Cinematographique with the participation of Amazon Prime Video and RTVE, funding from Eurimages, and support from Ayuntamiento de Madrid.
 Shooting locations included Madrid and Alcorcón.
 It features dialogue in Spanish and Arabic.